• Skip to primary navigation

 What I also like about it is how easy it is to make.
 It's just cooked pasta, mixed with sauteed tomatoes and onions and smothered in a homemade cheese sauce.
 If you are super-organised you can saute the tomatoes and onions while the pasta is cooking, then it's just a matter of making the cheese sauce, and you're done.
 Twenty minutes - start to finish.

-I think this tomato and onion pasta salad tastes best served at room temperature, but you could also serve it hot, or even directly out of the refrigerator.
+In my opinion, this tomato and onion pasta salad tastes best served at room temperature.
+You could also serve it hot, or even cold from the refrigerator.

 Close up of a dish of cheesy barbeque pasta salad.